The role of bacterial translocation in diabetes and the characterization of healthy tissue microbiota

 In 2011, Amar and colleagues elucidated the missing link between gut microbiota, obesity and systemic inflammation in the onset of T2D.
 High-fat diet in mice promoted the mucosal adherence of gram-negative bacteria.
 These bacteria and/or their metabolites such as lipopolysaccharides (LPS) then translocated to the adjacent mesenteric adipose tissue (MAT) due to the immune system trapping bacteria and infiltrating adipose depots.
 This bacterial translocation initiated the low-grade inflammation before the onset of T2D.
 This study opened avenues for new therapeutic strategies in metabolic diseases.

-Bacteria and bacterial components (DNA, LPS and other metabolites) do not only translocate to the adjacent adipose tissue but also into the blood.
+Bacterial translocation does not only occur between the gut and the adjacent organs but bacteria and bacterial components (DNA, LPS and other metabolites) can also translocate into the blood.
 Previous work showed that mice chronically infused with a low dose of LPS developed inflammation and diabetes.
-From these data, Amar and colleagues translated to humans their demonstration in an animal model of the involvement of tissue bacteria in the onset of T2D.
+From these data, Amar and colleagues translated to humans their demonstration in an animal model of the involvement of bacterial translocation and tissue bacteria in the onset of T2D.
 They showed for the first time that the amount of bacterial 16S rRNA genes in blood predicted the onset of T2D and abdominal adiposity.
 This study highlighted the blood microbiome in human pathologies and paved the way to the discovery of new biomarkers.

 These two studies by Amar et al. in 2011 showed that bacteria and bacterial components existed elsewhere than in organs in contact with the outer environment such as the gastrointestinal tract.
 However, the microbiome of internal organs and body fluids is more challenging to explore than the gut microbiota.
 Therefore, molecular techniques that had been used until then to describe bacterial communities needed to be developed and optimized for low bacterial biomass samples.
 In 2015, Lluch and colleagues published such a targeted metagenomic approach.
 They described in healthy mice the microbiome of muscle, MAT, liver, heart and brain in comparison to gut microbiota (feces and ileum).
 All these tissues exhibited a specific microbial signature that was shared amongst individuals, thus providing further proof of the existence of healthy microbiomes in internal tissues.
 Then in 2016, Païssé et al., using the same approach described the blood microbiome in healthy blood donors.
 The circulating microbiome was predominantly associated with the buffy coat (~94% of bacterial DNA) whereas plasma encompassed less than 0.1% of bacterial DNA.
 Red blood cells harbored a different bacterial signature from buffy coat and plasma.

-Together these founding studies established the importance of exploring tissue microbiomes to better understand the onset of pathologies associated with gut microbiota dysbiosis.
+Together these founding studies established the role of bacterial translocation and the importance of exploring tissue microbiomes to better understand the onset of pathologies associated with gut microbiota dysbiosis.
 Moving beyond the study of the gut microbiota to explore the microbiome of tissues and body fluids now appears essential.

 Intestinal mucosal adherence and translocation of commensal bacteria at the early onset of type 2 diabetes: molecular mechanisms and probiotic treatment